Showing posts with label treatment. Show all posts

 A Sad Realization

 One of the saddest things you will ever witness is to watch a family member try to communicate with a patient who is suffering from Alzheimer's disease.
 I've watched it many times and it truly breaks my heart to see the helplessness in someone's eyes as they walk closer to being recognized and then the question is asked: "Do you remember me?"
 I have seen the results of this awful disease strip away the careers of some prominent, once-skillful surgeons.
 To see it suck the life out of families who suffered along with them as they watched helplessly as cognitive dissonance builds.
 If you know or are aware of someone who is constantly forgetful, especially if you or they are over 40, suggest that they get evaluated.
 Time is not on your side.
-Forgetfulness, by the way, is a form of dementia, so before you forget, make an appointment to see a physician to make sure you're not in a
+Forgetfulness is a form of dementia, so before you forget, make an appointment to see a physician.

 Stay Healthy